apache/nuttx/tools/README.txt

   into include/nuttx/config.h.  config.h is a another version of the NuttX configuration that can be included by C files.

+mkexport.sh and Makefile.export

+  These implement part of the top-level Makefile's 'export' target.
+That target will bundle up all of the NuttX libraries, header files, and the startup object into an export-able, binary NuttX distribution.
+The Makefile.export is used only by the mkexport.sh script to parse out options from the top-level Make.defs file.

 mkversion.c, cfgparser.c, and cfgparser.h

   This is C file that is used to build mkversion program.
 The mkversion